SharkSnack/shiren-5/content/items/weapons.md

   </tr>
 </table>

-Obtained by wishing for an unstoppable weapon in <a href="/dungeons/inori-cave">Inori Cave</a>.<br/>Strongest weapon in the game, and its resonance effect lets you deal slightly meaningful<br/>damage to night monsters, which can be boosted further by equipping a <a href="/items/bracelets#night-ward">Night Ward</a>.
+Obtained by wishing for an unstoppable weapon in <a href="/dungeons/inori-cave">Inori Cave</a>.<br/>Strongest regular weapon, and its resonance effect lets you deal slightly meaningful<br/>damage to night monsters, which can be boosted further by equipping a <a href="/items/bracelets#night-ward">Night Ward</a>.

 Shugoseki Swd vs. Kaburasutegi as a main weapon for dungeons that allow carry-in items<br/>comes down to whether or not you want to equip 2 bracelets.